sitraj/About/README.md

-# Getting to know Shounak Itraj
+# Shounak Itraj: A Brief Introduction

 Hello, I'm Shounak Itraj, a passionate information security enthusiast with an insatiable curiosity for all things related to keeping our digital world safe.
 Beyond the realms of cybersecurity, I find solace in the enchanting world of music, where I immerse myself in playing traditional Indian instruments.
 And in the quiet moments between, you'll often find me lost in the pages of a good book, for I am an ardent book lover.